Lesson 7: ز (Zay), ر (Raa), د (Daal), ذ (Dhaal)

 Letter Connections

-They are not dual-joining, which means they connect only to the preceding letters in a word.
+These letters are not dual-joining, which means they connect only to the preceding letters in a word.
+These letters, along with the ا (Alif) and the و (Waw) are the only letters in Arabic that are not dual-joining.

 Final | Medial | Initial | Isolated | Letter |